HelpSeeker/CoubDownloader/README.md

 - [x] Autocompletion of incomplete/malformed URLs (to some extent)
 - [x] Advanced sorting per input
 - [x] Support for sort order related URLs
+- [x] Download random coubs
+- [x] Advanced setting to change the container format for stream remuxing

 ## Changes since switching to Coub's API (previously used youtube-dl)